davidberenstein1957/spacy-setfit/README.md

 pip install spacy spacy-setfit
 ```

-Additionally, you will need to download a spaCy model, for example:
+Additionally, you will might want to download a spaCy model, for example:

 ```
 python -m spacy download en_core_web_sm